This multi-generation family home was built more than 25 years ago.

 The old gable end roof form was replaced with a sculptural roof form negotiating different platform levels while ensuring both the front and rear bedrooms on the attic level could be maximized in size and height.
 Both attic master bedrooms were enlarged and had full height glass panels with access to large balconies.

-As with all landed homes designed by MU Architects, we worked on the interior design of the spaces also.
-We used a variety of deep and rich walnut timber finishes to enrich the interior spaces.
+As is customary with all landed residences crafted by MU Architects, we meticulously curated the interior design of the spaces.
+Our choice revolved around a diverse selection of deep, opulent walnut timber finishes to elevate and enhance the interior ambiance.